Beating the probabilistic lower bound on $q$-perfect hashing: A lower bound for big

-For some odd integers $q$ large than $25$, there are also some lower bounds on $s_q$ \cite{K07}.
-By these lower bounds, we can verify that the probabilistic lower bound on $R_q$ are improved for odd integers between $27$ and $155$.
-The computer search can only help for small values of $q$.
-To lower bound $s_q$ for large $q$, we have to look for a lower bound with rigorous mathematical proof.
-Fortunately, a recent progress on asymptotic behavior of $s_q$ is given in \cite{BMM}.
-Recall that there is a conjecture saying that, for all odd $q$, the number $s_q$ lies in between $c_1^n n!^2$ and $c_2^n n!^2$ for some constants $c_1,c_2$.
+We need a lower bound on $s_q$.
+For big $q$ we can use a rather precise asymptotic estimate proved in \cite{BMM}.
+Their result settles a conjecture saying that, for all odd $q$, the number $s_q$ lies in between $c_1^n n!^2$ and $c_2^n n!^2$ for some constants $c_1,c_2$.
 This conjecture is recently confirmed in \cite{BMM}.
-Moreover, they even close the gap by showing $c_1=c_2=\frac{1}{\sqrt{e}}+o(1)$.
+They even close the gap by showing $c_1=c_2=\frac{1}{e}+o(1)$.